-Pack meetings are held once a month, usually on the 2nd Wednesday, at 6:30 pm at Scout Hall near downtown Mill Valley.
+Pack meetings are held once a month at 6:30 pm at Scout Hall near downtown Mill Valley.
+Check our main webpage for specific times, dates, and location.
 A parent or responsible adult must attend the Pack meeting with their Cub.
 Meetings involve a mixture of fun, learning, activities and recognition of advancement.
 Please note there is limited parking in the neighborhood around Scout Hall, please also be respectful of the local community.

 Pack Committee (planning) meetings are held monthly, usually on the 3rd Monday or Wednesday, typically over dinner at a local watering hole.
 Parents are always welcome to attend.

 "Roundtable" meetings are chaired by the Marin Council once a month (1st Wednesday) for parents from different Packs in the county to share helpful hints on Scouting and for ongoing leadership training.
 Pack 33 sends a representative to these meetings and parents are always welcome.
 Location: LDS Church in San Rafael.